One Hundred Years of Solitude: Colonel Aureliano Buendía

+Amaranta

 José Arcadio Buendía and Úrsula's third child, Amaranta grows up as a companion of her adopted sister Rebeca.
 However, her feelings toward Rebeca turn sour over Pietro Crespi, whom both sisters intensely desired in their teenage years.
 Amaranta does everything she can to prevent Rebeca and Pietro marrying, even attempting to murder Rebeca.
 Amaranta dies a lonely and virginal spinster, but comfortable in her existence after having finally accepted what she had become.

 In her later years, she becomes a caring figure within the Buendía household, particularly showing affection for her nephew, Aureliano José.